PhD Creative Writing / Overview

 - Entry requirements

-Successful completion of a Masters course with an overall classification of Distinction, or its overseas equivalent, OR a record of prior publication in the field of creative writing, is a prerequisite for entry to the Creative Writing PhD.
+We require either successful completion of a Master's programme in Creative Writing with an overall classification of Distinction (or its overseas equivalent), or a record of prior publication in the field of creative writing.
 A research proposal and a sample of your creative work must be included with the formal application materials.

 - How to apply